Materials-Consortia/OPTIMADE/optimade.rst

 **OPTIONAL keys**

 - :field:`title`: String.
-  A short single-line human-readable name for the defined property appropriate to show as part of a user interface.
+  A short single-line human-readable explanation for the defined property appropriate to show as part of a user interface.

 - :field:`description`: String.
   A human-readable multi-line description that explains the purpose, requirements, and conventions of the defined property.